 Accounting Controls are the measures and controls adopted by an organization that leads to increased efficiency and compliance across the organization and ensures that financial statementsFinancial StatementsFinancial statements are written reports prepared by a company's management to present the company's financial affairs over a given period (quarter, six monthly or yearly).
 These statements, which include the Balance Sheet, Income Statement, Cash Flows, and Shareholders Equity Statement, must be prepared in accordance with prescribed and standardized accounting standards to ensure uniformity in reporting at all levels. are accurate when presented to auditors, bankers, investors, and other stakeholders.

 There are various types of control applied within an organization.
 Also, there is no straight forward control policy that applies to every organization.
-The application of controls for each organization is designed and applied to suit its needs, type of business, aspirations, goals and other guidelines.
+The application of controls for each organization is designed and implemented to suit its needs, type of business, aspirations, goals, and other guidelines.

 Types of Accounting Controls